veksha/cuda_exterminal/README.md

-# Example Terminal
+# ExTerminal

 Advantages over Terminal+ plugin:
- - `Example Terminal` tries to mimic real interactive terminal behaviour.
+ - `ExTerminal` tries to mimic real interactive terminal behaviour.
  That means that you can use apps like nano/vim/htop/python inside it.
  - ...